rishabaggit/News_App/README.md

 ## Usage

 ```
--The web application has been provided with the facility to be rendered
+- The web application has been provided with the facility to be rendered
 across multiple screen sizes.

--The application also provides the users, the facility to login into the
+- The application also provides the users, the facility to login into the
 application either through his email/password or Facebook.

--The authentic users have a facility to discuss the news/other stuffs through a
+- The authentic users have a facility to discuss the news/other stuffs through a
 chat room which comes inbuilt for the authentic user.

--Users are also provided the facility to share the news from the application into
+- Users are also provided the facility to share the news from the application into
 their social media handles including Facebook, WhatsApp, Linkedin and through other
 social media handles.

--There is a My Profile Section for the User wherein users can view his/her details.
+- There is a My Profile Section for the User wherein users can view his/her details.

--Users can Like/Dislike a post.
+- Users can Like/Dislike a post.
 When a user login back/
 revisits through the same browser he can view his Liked Posts.

--All Liked Posts can be viewed in the Liked Post section for an authentic user.
+- All Liked Posts can be viewed in the Liked Post section for an authentic user.

 ```